Skip to content

 All nodes start as followers.
 If a follower doesn’t receive heartbeats within the election timeout (randomized between 500-1,000ms), it becomes a candidate and starts an election.

-These values are more generous than the Raft paper’s suggested 150-300ms election timeout.
+This is more generous than the Raft paper’s suggested 150-300ms election timeout.
 Each node runs in a Docker container on a shared host, which adds container network latency and scheduling jitter on top of any GC or runtime pauses in your implementation.
 Higher values give varying implementations room to handle these issues without spurious elections.

 Candidates request votes from other nodes.
-A candidate becomes leader if it receives votes from a majority (n+12\lceil\frac{n+1}{2}\rceil where nn is the cluster size; 3 votes for a 5-node cluster).
+A candidate becomes leader if it receives votes from a majority (n+12\lceil\frac{n+1}{2}\rceil where nn is the cluster size, e.g., 3 votes in a 5-node cluster).
 Each node grants at most one vote per term.

 Terms act as a logical clock.
 When a node discovers a higher term, it immediately updates its term and reverts to follower.